Get

 Should You Let Your Dog Lick Their Wounds?

-With some anti-infection properties, it might seem like it’s not a bad idea to let your pup lick their wounds.
-While this might seem like a good idea, it’s not.
-While dog saliva does have some antibacterial properties, it can still cause an infection.
+Since their tongues have antibacterial properties, it might seem like it’s not a bad idea to let your pup lick their wounds.
+However, it can still cause an infection.

 How to Keep Your Dog From Licking Wounds

-Because your dog licking their wounds can cause more harm than good, it’s best to keep them from licking injured areas.
-But if your dog does have an injury they keep trying to lick, what can you do about it?
+Because your dog licking their wounds can cause more harm than good, keeping them from licking injured areas is best.
+If your dog cannot stop licking an injury, what can you do about it?

-We’ve highlighted three different ways you can try to keep your dog from licking their wounds for you here:
+We’ve highlighted three ways you can try to keep your dog from licking their wounds:

 1. Cones & Inflatable Collars